Featuring Urban Farms

 Pelion Outdoor Classroom (est. 2011) - 212 Best St, Buffalo

-This huge outdoor classroom engages 250+ students with the natural world and enriches their curriculum through hands-on learning opportunities for students in topics of: plants, nutrition, science, WNY agriculture, eco-literacy, and stewardship.
-Volunteers transformed 4 blighted city lots across from City Honors School into a space that is 50% edible, has over 9 fruit trees, several pollinator buffets that support native bees, a vertical growing space, First Nation planting area, and contains one of the largest rain gardens in the city.
-We train students, teachers, and community members alike in a variety of growing methods and sustainable living.
-Come make a batch of Fairy Ice Cream!
-Farm stand will include: fruit jams, pickles, honey samples, bee houses, U-Pick herbs & compost worms Plus, U-DIG native perennials and shrubblings.
+This hybrid outdoor classroom engages 250+ students with the natural world and enriches their curriculum through hands-on learning opportunities for students in topics of: plants, nutrition, science, WNY agriculture, eco-literacy, and stewardship.
+Volunteers transformed 4 blighted city lots across from City Honors School into a space that is 50% edible, growing 7 different fruits, pollinator buffets supporting native bees, a vertical growing space, First Peoples planting area, and contains one of the largest rain gardens in the city.
+Compare four different growing methods.
+Count the gourds dangling on our 30' gourd trellis!
+Farm stand offers: preserves, popping corn, and bee houses.
+Plus, U-PICK red wiggler worms and U-DIG native perennials and shrubblings.

 -